 6. Waning Gibbous (Gratefulness)

 Scientifically: After a full moon, the moon starts becoming less illuminated again, waning toward the last quarter moon.

-Spiritually: The themes surrounding this phase of the moon are gratitude, generosity, and enthusiasm.
+Spiritually: The waning gibbous moon effects speak to themes surrounding gratitude, generosity, and enthusiasm.
 You should be feeling the benefits of your hard work for the last two weeks.
 Your metaphorical crops are in abundance and you should be seeing some (albeit small) outcome from your previously set goals and intentions.
 You may feel like giving back to those around you, especially those who helped you along the way.
 You may even feel like imparting some of the wisdom you learned over the course of this lunar journey to someone else.

 7. Last Quarter (Release)

 Scientifically: The last quarter moon is the reverse process of the first quarter.
 After a full moon, the moon wanes and becomes smaller.
 Now, the moon appears like a half-slice of lemon.